Editorial Guidelines & Contributing Editors

 Style

-We try to use language familiar to the reader who has a high-school diploma as opposed to professional, medical or business journals (e.g., JAMA , New England Journal of Medicine).
+We use language familiar to the reader who has a high-school diploma as opposed to professional, medical or business journals (e.g., JAMA , New England Journal of Medicine).
 Professional journal style with reference to studies and imbedded footnotes is generally not required.
 Therefore, professional jargon and specialized terminology is discouraged.
-If there is a term parents will be coming across on a regular basis in an article (such as “intervention,” “aspirate,” “OBRA Trust”), it needs to be “translated” into everyday or ordinary terms at the time of the word’s first use in the article.
+If there is a term parents will be coming across on a regular basis in an article (such as “intervention,” “aspirate,” “OBRA Trust”), it should be translated into everyday or ordinary terms at the time of the word’s first use in the article.
 See our style guide for additional information on HELEN’s particular style.

 Sensitivity

-HELEN Journal recognizes the growing use of “identity-first” language.
-It is the policy of HELEN, to the extent possible, to ask the individual which language style they prefer and honor that preference.
+HELEN Journal recognizes the growing use of identity-first language.
+It is the policy of HELEN, to the extent possible, to ask the individual with a disability which language style they prefer and honor that preference.

 Article Development